 The following provides an overview of the main trends influencing recovery from the pandemic as sourced from travel research commissioned in 2022 that is also relevant to regional NSW visitor economy growth and development.
-It is recommended that continual monitoring of consumer trends be undertaken to 2030.
+It is recommended that continual monitoring of consumer trends be undertaken to 20305.

 TREND DESCRIPTION Edventures / Mixing Work & Play Is about combining education and holidays for the youngest members of the family.
-While adults may need to telework or attend meetings, their children can be doing workshops and learning in a playful way - workcations.
+While adults work remotely (or 'telework or attend meetings'), their children can attend workshops and learn in a playful way - workcations.
 Transformative Travel Experiences These are experiences that are less about just looking at things and more about experiencing something new that engages and connects visitors, in a meaningful way, to the place, its history and heritage and its people.
 Conscious Travel Travel to more distant destinations, but with prolonged durations of stay, as consumers look to enjoy as much of each place they visit as possible.
-Green Travel Climate change is a problem that is present and growing.
-Consumers now are much more responsible and aware of the reality they live in on daily basis.
-Rural Experiences Rural and regional destinations in Australia will continue to benefit from the desire of source markets for city escapes that continue to boost domestic tourism.
-New faces and places 2022 will finally be the time to branch out and make new connections with 55% wanting to meet new people while away.
-A resurgence of vacation romances is also likely, with 41% hoping for one on their next trip.
+Green Travel As consumers become more aware of climate change, an increase in sustainable and responsible ecotourism offerings are being delivered to the market / being made available.
+Rural Experiences Rural and regional destinations in Australia will continue to benefit from the desire of source markets for escapes that continue to boost domestic tourism.
+New Faces & Places 2022 will finally be the time to branch out and make new connections with 55% of consumers wanting to meet new people while away.
+A resurgence of vacation romances is also likely, with 41% of consumers hoping for one on their next trip.
 Travel as Self Care Travel will become an essential form of self-care.
 Travellers agree that travel helps their mental and emotional wellbeing more than other forms of self-care.
 Community First Authentic connection with the local community will be a priority.
 Travellers agree it's important that their trip is beneficial to the local community at their destination.
 Just Say Yes People will be saying YES to travel, making up for lost vacation time with travellers now more open to different types of vacations.
-Embracing the Unpredictable People will use technology to embrace travels continued unpredictability with travellers agreeing that technology will be more important than ever while on vacation.
+Embracing the Unpredictable People will use technology to embrace the continued unpredictability of travel, with travellers agreeing that technology will be more important than ever while on vacation.